 2. Ride the Giant Slide

-It’s short and sweet, but a little thrill for all ages!
+The green-and-yellow Giant Slide is short and sweet, but a little thrill for all ages!
 Celebrating more than 50 years at the Minnesota State Fair.
-Daily, $3/rider.
+Daily, $4/rider.

 3. Play in a sweet junior mock farm at Little Farm Hands